ethereum/c-kzg-4844/README.md

 ## Make documentation

-I've just started inserting `doxygen` style documentation in a few files, and will aim for total coverage eventually.
+`doxygen` style comments are in place throughout, although some places need more work.
 Build the docs in the top directory as follows:

 ```
 doxygen Doxyfile
 ```

 This will produce a _doc/html_ directory.
-Visit the _doc/html/index.html_ file in a browser to view the documentation.
+Visit the _doc/html/files.html_ file in a browser to view the documentation.

 ## Prerequisites